Best Practices

 LP-Blog-SmartGoals-600x200-BodyImageCallout-5-KPIs

-Think about what Key Performance Indicators (KPIs) are most important to your firm and you personally.
+Think about what KPIs are most important to your firm and you personally.
 SMART goals and KPIs are complementary because both measure, track, and account for lawyers' performance.

 When creating a plan of action, remember to be as specific as possible.
 First, let's take a look at some examples of how NOT to write goals: